AMReX-Fusion/Furnace/Docs/source/Hydrodynamics.rst

 The following runtime parameters affect the behavior here:

--  castro.use_flattening turns on/off the flattening of parabola
+-  furnace.use_flattening turns on/off the flattening of parabola
    near shocks (0 or 1; default 1)

 Edge State Prediction